 Complementary competence modules support individual study paths and competence and make it possible to deepen or extend your knowledge.
+The modules can mainly be freely selected.
 You can include in your degree complementary competence modules that are compatible with your professional goals.
 The compatibility of the elective studies with your degree will be subject to prior agreement with your teacher tutor.